magento/magento2-functional-testing-framework/.github/CONTRIBUTING.md

 1. Contributions must adhere to [Magento coding standards].
 2. Refer to the Magento development team’s [Definition of Done].
    We use these guidelines internally to ensure that we deliver well-tested, well-documented, solid code, and we encourage you to as well!
 3. Pull requests (PRs) must be accompanied by a meaningful description of their purpose.
    Comprehensive descriptions increase the chances that a pull request is merged quickly and without additional clarification requests.
 4. Commits must be accompanied by meaningful commit messages.
 5. PRs that include bug fixing must be accompanied by a step-by-step description of how to reproduce the bug.
 6. PRs that include new logic or new features must be submitted along with:

-    * Unit/integration test coverage
+   - Unit/integration test coverage
-    * Proposed [documentation update].
-Documentation contributions can be submitted [here][devdocs].
+   - Proposed documentation update.
+     For the documentation contribution guidelines, see [DevDocs Contributing][devdocs].
 7. For large features or changes, [open an issue][issue] to discuss first.
    This may prevent duplicate or unnecessary effort, and it may gain you some additional contributors.
 8. To report a bug, [open an issue][issue], and follow [guidelines about bugfix issues][issue reporting].
 9. All automated tests must pass successfully (all builds on [Travis CI] must be green).